lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 When this happens, the application at the peer P proceeds as follows.

-1. If the following conditions both hold, then the application moves to step 2.
-Otherwise, it moves to step 3.
+1. If the following conditions both hold, then the application moves to Step 2.
+Otherwise, it moves to Step 3.

    * The access token is still valid.
 That is, it has not expired yet and the peer P is not aware that it has been revoked.